zydou/arti/doc/dev/notes/memory-limit.md

     Collapsing,
     // Participant has already reclaimed some memory as instructed;
     // if this is not sufficient, tracker must call reclaim() again.
-    // XXXX there is a bug here with mixed setups.
-(We may not want to implement
+    // (We may not want to implement Partial right away but the API
-    // XXXX Partial right away but the API ought to support it so let's do it now.)
+    // ought to support it so let's think about it now, even if we don't implement it.)
     Partial,
   }